- Movement Disorders

 Dr. Houser is also an adjunct associate professor at the Scripps Research Institute (TSRI), and participates in the medical education of physicians in training.
 She is one of few fellowship-trained movement disorder specialists in the San Diego area.
 Her subspecialty training took place at Queen Square in London, where she was on staff before joining Scripps Clinic in 1998.
 She is a member of the Movement Disorder Society and a fellow of the Royal College of Medicine.

-- American Board of Psychiatry & Neurology, Neurology, 1997
+- American Board of Psychiatry and Neurology, Neurology, 1997

 - Texas Tech University School of Medicine, MD, 1989